aackerman/talks/js-to-js-compilation/index.md

 The React team releases some code rewriting tools as well, to help React consumers including Facebook themselves to update between different version of React.
 Code rewriting is often a time consuming and error prone process, writing code to update your code

 I'm expecting static analysis and code rewriting to be the next big deal in JavaScript.

+## Notes

+[ ] - Create slides about compilers intro
+[ ] - Create slides to show the current state of future syntax compilers [ ] - Create slides about Babel integrations
+[ ] - Create slides showing the input and output of the React codemods [ ] - Create slides showing the inputs and outputs of Babel [ ] - Create slides to discuss the tweet from the MeteorJS team [ ] - Discuss eslint "auto-fixing"
+[ ] - Discuss "auto-imports"